phybroptyx/CDX-E/README.md

 **-WhatIf**
 Runs in simulation mode.
 No changes are made to AD, DNS, or GPOs.

+**-AutoReboot** _(NEW in v2.2)_
+Enables automatic system reboot after forest creation.
+Features:
+- 30-second countdown with cancel option (Ctrl+C)
+- Remote session detection
+- Scheduled task creation for post-reboot deployment
+- Automatic deployment continuation after reboot

+**-RebootDelaySeconds** _(NEW in v2.2)_
+Customizes the countdown duration before automatic reboot (default: 30 seconds).
+Only applies when `-AutoReboot` is used.

 **-DomainFQDN / -DomainDN**
 Optional overrides for domain detection (rarely needed).